Community environmental projects

 Care groups, supported by Greater Wellington, are working throughout the region to restore rivers and streams, wetlands and lakes, estuaries, dunes and coastal cliffs.
 The environment belongs to all of us.
 Getting involved with an environmental project helps to make sure we all have a better place to live.
 It can also mean new friends, new skills and most importantly fun.
-Click here to learn more about Greater Wellington care groups.
+Learn more about Learn more about care groups.

 We can also arrange for your workforce to get involved in activities, such as tree planting in regional parks.
 Take a break from your desk, do some team-building and help out the environment at the same time.

 Managing the water resources of our region in a way that meets current needs and those of future generations means that we need to understand what is important to people in their local area.
 We understand that the effects of our activities on land and water accumulate within a river catchment, so integrating the management of resources at a catchment level makes sense.